sbweaver/100-days-of-code/log.md

 **Today's Progress**: More work in CSS

-**Thoughts**: Missed a few days - had a migraine that I couldn't shake and then had to catch up on other projects when I came out of it - i did code on the 7th and 8th but I obviously forgot to Tweet.
+**Thoughts**: Missed a few days - had a migraine that I couldn't shake and then had to catch up on other projects when I came out of it - i did code on the 7th and 8th but I obviously forgot to Tweet and log.
 Oh well.
 Back on this horse :)

+**Link(s) to work**:

+### Day 36: February 13, 2018

+**Today's Progress**: Back to my theme based on Underscores

+**Thoughts**: Got a little bit done but I can't go to "lakesidezen.dev" on my installation of DesktopServer - it's saying the site is not secure (https? of course it's not) - I'm wondering if the new version that I've been putting off installing might fix that?
+I should bite the bullet anyway and install it since I'm stalled out anyway - - I will upgrade and then ask Dave at the next WP Meetup if I can't figure it out.
+A little frustrated.
+Wanted to keep going on what I was doing.
+You can't always get what you want... (you can't always get what you want a LOT when you're a developer!)

 **Link(s) to work**: